digirajsolutions/react-basic-projects/03-reviews/README.md

 - Set article container and display all items info in it
 - Set onClick functions to fetch prev and next persons.
   - Add function to check the value of index.
 To continue fetching person after end of list, or previous person at beginning of list.
+- Set function to get a random person from the list